oalfonso-o/mkdocs/docs/posts/mailserver.md

 - the security (encryption)
 - the DNS management: focus on being trustful (a.k.a not being seen as spam)

-## TL;DR *"I just want to copypaste the config and have a mail server now"*
+!!! info "**TL;DR *"I just want to copypaste the config and have a mail server now"***"

     Well, sadly there's no valid TL;DR here :(

     Setting up a mail server requires time.
 This is a long post that has to be tackled with patience.

     If you don't have enough time then [this](https://workspace.google.com/business/signup/welcome) is your best choice (and normally it's always the best choice)

 ## Requirements